 Warm Up with Some Hot Cocoa

-In the culinary paradise of NYC, rest assured that delicious hot chocolate is no exception.
-Whether you're looking for a sugar rush to help fuel your holiday shopping spree, or are wanting to warm up after a whirl on the rink, don't miss these Great Spots for Hot Chocolate in NYC.
+In the culinary paradise of New York City, rest assured that delicious hot chocolate is no exception.
+Whether you're looking for a sugar rush to help fuel your holiday shopping spree, or are wanting to warm up after a whirl on the rink, hot cocoa abounds.
+City Bakery's rich, creamy elixir is a perennial favorite.